atrox39/Oryn/README.md

 It's highly recommended to mimic production environment during development by reading it from `.env` file.

-When we run `l create` command, a `.env` file is created in the root project directory, containing these values.
+When we run `oryn create` command, a `.env` file is created in the root project directory, containing these values.

 ```text
 ENV = development